Katy B

-Kathleen Anne Brien (born 8 May 1989), known professionally as Katy B, is an English singer.
+Kathleen Anne Brien (born 8 May 1989) is an English singer.
 She released her debut studio album, On a Mission, in 2011, which spawned two top five hits, "Katy on a Mission" and "Lights On".
 In 2014 she released her second studio album, Little Red, which produced her third top five hit, "Crying for No Reason".
 Her third studio album, Honey, was released in 2016.

 Early life

 Kathleen Anne Brien was born on 8 May 1989, in Peckham, London, where she attended at Lyndhurst Primary School, Haberdashers' Aske's Hatcham College, and the BRIT School.
 Katy also attended at the Glenlyn Academy in South London, where she took dance classes.
 Katy's father (David O'Brien) was a member of the Les Humphries Singers, who represented Germany at Eurovision Song Contest 1976, with the song "Sing Sang Song".

 Katy B possesses a soprano vocal range.